-Use our free Fender serial number checker and lookup tool to instantly decode your guitar.
+Paste your Fender serial number and instantly decode the year, country, and factory.
 Covers USA, Mexico, Japan, and Squier from 1950 to present.
-Find production year and origin today.
+Free tool, no signup.

 Identifying the production year of a Fender guitar is the first step in determining its value, specs, and history.
 Whether you have a vintage Telecaster or a modern Player Series Strat, the serial number holds the key.